metosin/muuntaja/README.md

 Muuntaja ships with streaming encoders for both JSON & Transit.
 With these, the encoded data can be lazily written to provided `OutputStream`, avoiding intermediate byte-streams.
-These encoders return a `muuntaja.protocols.StremableResponse` type, which satisifies the following protocols & interfaces:
+These encoders return a `muuntaja.protocols.StreamableResponse` type, which satisifies the following protocols & interfaces:

 * `ring.protocols.StreamableResponseBody`, Ring 1.6.0 will stream these for you
 * `clojure.lang.IFn`, invoke the result with an OutputStream to write the results into the stream